 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Many drivers in Argentina ignore the road rules, but road tripping is still an awesome way to see the country.
+Road tripping is a great way to see South America's second-largest country.
 Here's how you can stay safe.

 Don't let an illness ruin your adventure in Argentina.
 Check out these easy tips to keep you healthy and safe while you travel.